ChristianLievrouw/LearningJournal/README.md

 ## Growth Mindset

   The growth mindset to me is being open to *failing*, then **learning** from your failures.
-Always keep your head up and learn from doing something wrong and be open to help from others and their opinions.
+Always keep your head up and do not become discoraged.
+Learn from doing something wrong and be open to help from others and their opinions.
+When you set yourself up for a growth mindset you can accomplish anything.
 ### Three reminders to stay in a growth mindset
   1. Each failure is a oppurtunity to learn.
   2. Be open to help from others and their ideas.